-While all population groups under the LGBTI community acronym may experience varied forms of sexuality and/ or gender identity based prejudice, there are particular sub-groups who are most at risk and can experience abuse, violence and social exclusion at more acute levels.
+While all population groups under the LGBTI community acronym may experience varied forms of sexuality and/ or gender identity based prejudice, there are particular subgroups that are most at risk and can experience abuse, violence and social exclusion at more acute levels.

-This includes young LGBTI people, transgender or gender diverse people, CALD LGBTI people, and Aboriginal and Torres Strait Islander LGBTI people.
+This includes young LGBTI people, transgender or gender diverse people, CALD LGBTI people and Aboriginal and Torres Strait Islander LGBTI people.
 In addition to this, one of the most common reports to the AVP relates to ongoing harassment from neighbours in a public housing context.

-Of participants in the Australian and New Zealand research, TranZnation, 87% had experienced at least one form of stigma or discrimination on the basis of their gender (Couch et al. 2007, p.
+Of the 253 participants in TranZnation, the 2006 survey of transgender people in Australia and New Zealand, 87% had been affected by at least one form of stigma or discrimination on the basis of their transgender history or identity (Couch et al. 2007, p.
 9).
-Social forms of stigma such as verbal abuse, social exclusion and having rumours spread about them, were reported by half the participants (Ibid.).
+Social forms of stigma, such as verbal abuse, social exclusion and having rumours spread about them, were reported by half the participants (Couch et al. 2007).

-A third had been threatened with violence, 19% had been physically attacked and many participants either kept their gender identity to themselves, or only expressed it in private and in safe spaces (Ibid.).
-Participants expressed strong fears for their safety based on their experiences of discrimination (Ibid.).
+A third had been threatened with violence, 19% had been physically attacked and many participants either kept their gender identity to themselves, or only expressed it in private and in safe spaces, presenting as their birth gender in other situations.
+Participants expressed strong fears for their safety based on their experiences of discrimination (Couch et al. 2007).

-Transgender people experiencing a greater number of different types of discrimination were more likely to report being currently depressed, and almost two-thirds reported modifying their activities due to fear of stigma or discrimination (lbid.).

-The specific experiences of transgender people often highlight the extent of violence and discrimination (ICLC 2011, p.
-15).
-Discrimination and unfair treatment of transgender people can also exist within lesbian and gay spaces, which are supposedly safe and welcoming spaces, and this leads to further marginalisation and isolation (lbid.).
+Transgender people experiencing a greater number of different types of discrimination were more likely to report being currently depressed, and almost two-thirds reported modifying their activities due to fear of stigma or discrimination (Couch et al. 2007).
+Discrimination and unfair treatment of transgender people can also exist within lesbian and gay spaces, which are supposedly safe and welcoming spaces, leading to further marginalisation and isolation (ICLC 2011).